mateusfreira/mateusfreira/README.md

 ### Hi

-I’m currently working as a Lead Software engineer at @RadicalImaging
+I’m currently working as a Principal Software Engineer at @RadicalImaging

 Here I share some of my ideas and projects.